peduarte/wallop/README.md

 It basically just add the right classes in the right places at the right time.

-With those classes, you can do an infite [number of things](#real-life-examples), controlling what's shown or hidden with CSS.
+With those classes, you can do an infinite [number of things](#real-life-examples), controlling what's shown or hidden with CSS.

 ## Benefits
 - Mobile first